stennety/mywebsite/_posts/2025-03-16-qr-based-varpro.md

 typo in the Kaufmann paper for the final form of this equation, which leaves out the preceding minus ($$-$$).
 The previous formulae in (Kau75), and the derivation in (Bae23) show that this is an oversight.

+## A Note on Implementation

+While the formulas are enough to implement the algorithm, it makes sense to spell out how to implement this.

+!!!!!!!!!!!!!!!!!!!
+TODO add note on implementation !!!!!!!!!!!!

 # Conclusion